 The parents of children with ASD, as well as the children themselves, often feel that they are at the mercy of a disorder they cannot control.
-Reiki sessions allow both children and their caregivers to be proactive about dealing with symptoms and improving quality of life.
+Reiki sessions allow both children and their caregivers to be proactive about dealing with symptoms and improving their quality of life.

 Although some studies and reports indicate that Reiki may be helpful for people with ASD, performing Reiki on a client with this condition can be challenging for the practitioner.
 Especially in the case of young children, ASD makes it difficult to remain still and calm for extended periods of time.
 Because Reiki sessions require the client to be still, this can present a problem.
 Some parents of children with ASD have found that Reiki sessions are more successful when the child is drowsy or asleep.
 Other parents report that beginning with a shorter Reiki session and gradually working up to a longer one is effective for children with ASD.
 Make sure that your practitioner is aware of the diagnosis and the potential challenges before the first session so that he or she can prepare properly.
-A short initial 15 to 30 minute session may be appropriate.
+A short initial 15 to 30-minute session may be appropriate.

 Reiki for Caregivers

 The effects of Autism Spectrum Disorders aren’t restricted to the person with the diagnosis.
-Parents and other caregivers of children with ASD also deal with significant worry, fatigue and emotional turmoil as they attempt to care for the affected individual.
-In many cases, these caregivers even experience physical problems as a result of the ongoing stress.
+Parents and other caregivers of children with ASD also deal with significant worry, fatigue, and emotional turmoil as they attempt to care for the affected individual.
+In many cases, these caregivers may even experience physical problems as a result of the ongoing stress.
 Reiki may help caregivers to deal with some of these issues so that they can provide better care for their child.
-Specifically, caregivers who participate in Reiki sessions may benefit from lower stress levels, less anxiety and better quality of sleep.
-Participating in Reiki sessions may also help the caregiver to improve his or her understanding of the purpose of these sessions, the procedure used and the nature of the results.
+Specifically, caregivers who participate in Reiki sessions may benefit from lower stress levels, less anxiety, and better quality of sleep.
+Participating in Reiki sessions may also help the caregiver to improve his or her understanding of the purpose of these sessions, the procedure used, and the nature of the results.

 Finding a Practitioner

 Reiki is not a substitute for medical treatment.
-However, some of its effects may be beneficial to children and adults with ASD.
+However, some of its potential effects may be beneficial to children and adults with ASD.
 Because Reiki produces no side effects and poses no risk of complications, it can be used in conjunction with medication and other therapies.
 Reiki’s role is as an adjunct therapy to support traditional care and is used with many symptomatic illnesses and disorders as a complementary therapy.

-If you or your child is struggling with ASD and you would like to learn more about Reiki, you can begin by making an appointment with an experienced practitioner.
+If you or your child is struggling with ASD and you would like to learn more about Reiki, you can begin by making an appointment with an experienced Reiki Practitioner.
 To find a Reiki Professional in your area, you can utilize the IARP website at https://iarp.org for additional information on Reiki and to find a registered Reiki practitioner in your area, anywhere in the world.

 **This article appeared in The Reiki Times, the official magazine of the International Association of Reiki Professionals.